 - Some politicians have argued it would reduce living standards for those on low incomes.
 The minimum price is highly regressive and will affect those on low incomes the most.
 There is already a substantial tax on alcohol.

 - A higher minimum price could encourage people to switch to illicit ‘home brews’ and replacement alcohol.
 This is potentially dangerous as it leaves people exposed to alcohol of an unknown quantity and composition.

 The argument about equality and living standards is misplaced.
 I don’t think that avoiding minimum alcohol pricing is the way to promote greater equality.
 The most important thing is to set a price for alcohol which is optimal for society.
-Given the widespread abuse and social costs associated with consumption of cheap alcohol, the price should be raised and we should see a significant reduction in some alcohol related problems.
+Given the widespread abuse and social costs associated with consumption of cheap alcohol, the price should be raised, and we should see a significant reduction in some alcohol-related problems.
 It is by no means a panacea, there are many other things that need to be done to address problems related to alcohol, but high prices do have some effect in reducing demand – especially amongst some young people.

 Suppose alcohol was already at 50p per unit, and this was considered to be a good socially efficient price, would it make sense to cut the price of alcohol to improve the living standards of those on low incomes?
-No. If we wanted to improve living standards it would make more sense to redistribute income through benefits, taxes – rather than make it cheaper to buy a demerit good.
+No. If we wanted to improve living standards it would make more sense to redistribute income through benefits, taxes – rather than making it cheaper to buy a demerit good.

 Economics of minimum price

 Just a brief note on the economics of minimum prices.
 A simple supply and demand model suggests a minimum price above the equilibrium could cause a surplus (supply greater than demand).
 This did occur with the minimum prices of the Common Agricultural Policy (CAP).